 On any given drive across the countryside you may see cornfields or a forest.
 Dr. Chunyuan Diao sees a complex terrestrial ecosystem that can provide clues to improving food security, climate change, and sustainability.

-Diao joined the U of I in 2017 and has become a highly respected reseacher of ground dynamics.
+Diao joined the U of I in 2017 and has become a highly respected reseacher of ground dynamics and the developer of CropSight, a reference data framework to help us better understand the land around us.
 She received the National Science Foundation CAREER award and earlier this year was named a Fellow of the American Association of Geographers (AAG).
-She has developed a reference data framework, CropSight, to help us better understand the land around us.
+Diao was promoted to associate professor with tenure effective August 16th, 2024.

 What are you working on now?
 Why are you passionate about this area of study?